 Adaptations For Safer, More Accessible Living Spaces.

-Explore our room-by-room breakdown of common safety risks, along with evidence-based solutions and product recommendations.
-Whether you’re planning for aging-in-place or hospital discharge transitions, this resource will help you make informed, impactful recommendations that empower your clients to live confidently and safely at home.
+Explore a room-by-room breakdown of common safety risks, along with practical strategies and product guidance to support fall prevention.
+Whether you’re planning for aging in place, discharge transitions, or everyday occupational therapy recommendations, these resources help you make informed decisions that support safer, more confident living at home.

 Bathroom Safety